 - Reading of transmittal letter from the Secretary of State together with membership lists.
 In the Senate, this includes hold-overs and members-elect; in the House, members-elect. - 2.
 Roll call. - 3.
-Committee on Credentials: The law requires that a credentials committee of three be elected by the members of each house; however, in practice, the presiding officers of both houses have been appointing the credentials committees.
+Committee on Credentials: The presiding officer of each house appoints a three-member credentials committee.
 Both houses recess while these committees prepare reports upon the credentials of those claiming to be elected members of their respective houses.
 Upon reconvening the reports are read and adopted. - 4.
-Administration of Oath to Members: The presiding officers of both houses appoint three-member committees to escort the Chief Justice (and/or associate justices) to each chamber, to administer the oath of office to the members-elect. - Election of Presiding Officers: Nominations are taken from the floor, and votes are cast by all members for the President pro tem of the Senate and the Speaker of the House. - Election or Appointment of the Secretary of the Senate and Chief Clerk in the House.
+Administration of Oath to Members: The presiding officers of both houses appoint three-member committees to escort the Chief Justice (and/or associate justices) to each chamber, to administer the oath of office to the members-elect. - Election of Presiding Officers: Nominations are taken from the floor, and votes are cast by all members for the President pro tem of the Senate and the Speaker of the House. - Election or Appointment of the Secretary of the Senate and Chief Clerk in the House. - Adoption of Temporary Rules (Rules of the previous session). - 8.
+The President pro tempore of the Senate appoints a committee of three to notify the House that the Senate is organized and ready: r business; the Speaker of the House takes similar action to notify the Senate.

-- 7. Adoption of Temporary Rules (Rules of the previous session). - 8.
-The President pro tempore of the Senate appoints a committee of three to notify the House that the Senate is organized and ready for business; the Speaker of the House takes similar action to notify the Senate. - 9.
-Introduction and Consideration of Resolutions: - a.
-A Senate Joint Resolution is adopted by both houses to appoint a joint committee to notify the Governor that the First Regular Session of the General Assembly is organized and ready for business, and to inquire of the Governor if he has any communication to present to the Assembly in Joint Session. - b.
+9. Introduction and Consideration of Resolutions:

+- a.
+A Senate Joint Resolution is adopted by both houses to appoint a joint committee to notify the Governor that the Regular Session of the General Assembly is organized and ready for business, and to inquire of the Governor if he has any communication to present to the Assembly in Joint Session. - b.
 A Senate Joint Resolution is adopted, providing for appointment of a joint committee to arrange for the inauguration of the Governor-elect and other elected state officials.
 (Inaugural years) - c.
 A Senate Joint Resolution is adopted for a joint session, to canvass the votes cast for certain state officials elected at the last general election. - d.
-Separate resolutions are adopted in each house, authorizing employment of individuals to fill specific service and clerical positions in the General Assembly for the duration of the session. - Joint Session for Governor's Message: Both houses are recessed for a joint session in the House.
+Separate resolutions are adopted in each house, authorizing employment of individuals to fill specific service and clerical positions in the General Assembly for the duration of the session. - 10.
+Joint Session for Governor's Message: Both houses are recessed for a joint session in the House.
 The call to order by the President of the Senate is followed by a roll call.
 The joint committee escorts the Governor to the rostrum from which he addresses the General Assembly.
-His address is ordered printled in the House Journal by the assembled legislators.
-The joint session dissolves, and both houses reconvene in their respective chambers for consideration of other business, introduction of additional resolutions, reading of further communications, etc. - 11.
-Adjournment or Recess.
+His address is ordered printed in the House Journal by the assembled legislators.
+The joint session dissolves, and both houses reconvene in their respective chambers for consideration of other business, introduction of additional resolutions, reading of further communications, etc.

+11. Adjournment or Recess.

-Daily Order of Business: The regular hour of meeting of both the Senate and the House is 10:00 a.m. daily, unless other~ wise ordered.
+Daily Order of Business: The regular hour of meeting of both the Senate and the House is 10:00 a.m. daily, unless otherwise ordered.
 The President of the Senate and the Speaker of the House call their respective bodies to order.

 Attendance: Each member must answer the roll call, unless he has been properly excused, and he is expected to remain until adjournment at the close of day.
-To be excused, a member must request permission of the President of the Senate or the Speaker of the House.
-If he is unable to do this in person, he may ask another member to request his excuse.
+To be excused, a member must request permission of the President of the Senate or the